Skadic/MA_BlockTrees/expose/03_block_trees.typ

 + _Leaf blocks_, which are exclusively the blocks on the last level.
 These store their substring of $S$ verbatim.
 ] <def:blocktree>

-An example Block Tree is depicted in @fig:mmblocktree.
+An example block tree is depicted in @fig:mmblocktree.

 #figure(
   caption: [
-    An example Block Tree (from "The Muffin Man").
+    An example block tree (from "The Muffin Man").
 Note, that while here the arity varies between the levels, this is only the case to make this example more clear.
     Back blocks are depicted with dashed lines and the blocks they point to are dotted arrows.
     The last layer of the tree is saved verbatim.
 For the pruned version of this tree, see @fig:mmblocktree_pruned.
   ],